A step-by-step tutorial to show you how to create a DIY cat herb garden!

 A month or two back, one of my friends shared a video of a DIY cat herb garden and she said it reminded her of me.
-I’m sure that’s not because we have four cats and I love herb gardens or anything 😉 Recently, I set out to create my own version of the DIY cat herb garden and today I’m going to share the full shopping list and steps to create your own treat for your furry felines!
+I’m sure that’s not because we have four cats and I love herb gardens or anything 😉 Recently, I set out to create my own simple version of the DIY cat herb garden.
+Today I’m going to share the full shopping list and steps to create your own treat for your furry felines!

 This is a quick project that your cats will be sure to enjoy!